 \section{Abstract}

-We investigate the dynamical response of dark matter halos against recurrent starbursts in forming less-massive galaxies to solve the core-cusp problem, which is a discrepancy between the observation and the cold dark matter model.
-The gas heated by supernova feedbacks after a starburst expands, and then the star formation terminates.
-This expanding gas loses energy by radiative cooling, and then falls back toward the galactic center.
-Subsequently, a starburst arises again.
-This cycle of expansion and contraction of the interstellar gas leads to the recursive change in the gravitational potential of the interstellar gas.
-The resonance between dark matter particles and the density wave excited by the oscillating potential plays a key role to understand the physical mechanism of the cusp-core transition of dark matter halos.
-The dark matter halos effectively gain the kinetic energy from the energy transfer driven by the resonance between particles and the density waves.
-We find the critical condition for the cusp-core transition that the oscillation period of the gas potential should be approximately the same as the local dynamical time of the dark matter halo.
-We present the resultant core radius of the dark matter halo after the cusp-core transition induced by the resonance using the conventional mass-density profile predicted by the cold dark matter models.
-Moreover, we verified the analytical model using $N$-body simulations and the results nicely confirm the resonance model.
+This study investigates the dynamical response of dark matter (DM) halos to recurrent starbursts in forming less-massive galaxies to solve the core-cusp problem.
+The gas, which is heated by supernova feedback after a starburst, expands and the star formation then terminates.
+This expanding gas loses energy by radiative cooling and then falls back toward the galactic center.
+Subsequently, the starburst is enhanced again.
+This cycle of expansion and contraction of the interstellar gas leads to a repetitive change in the gravitational potential of the gas.
+The resonance between DM particles and the density wave excited by the oscillating potential plays a key role in understanding the physical mechanism of the cusp-core transition of DM halos.
+DM halos effectively gain kinetic energy from the baryon potential through the energy transfer driven by the resonance between the particles and density waves.
+We determine that the critical condition for the cusp-core transition is such that the oscillation period of the gas potential is approximately the same as the local dynamical time of DM halos.
+We present the resultant core radius of a DM halo after the cusp-core transition induced by the resonance by using the conventional mass density profile predicted by the cold dark matter models.
+Moreover, we verify the analytical model by using $N$-body simulations, and the results validate the resonance model.